mipayne/JustTheClass/about.md

 Unit 5: Project

+### Muddy Cards
-Every fourth class period will be "Muddy Card" Lecture, where discussed topics will include those proposed by students.
+Every fourth class period of a unit will be "Muddy Card" Lecture, where discussed topics will include those proposed by students.
 Muddy cards can be written on paper in class the class period before the Muddy Card lecture or submitted on the [google form](https://docs.google.com/forms/d/e/1FAIpQLSfEng4On_vTBiJOrDqG2SDDcL_zuXyBPXqYyA5Bf-nhGubWZA/viewform?usp=sharing) by midnight of the class period before the Muddy Card lecture.
 Students should feel free to ask about topics not discussed in class on muddy cards, but questions on topics specifically covered in the course will take precedence.

+### Journal Clubs
 Units 2, 3, and 4 will have a journal club assignment and class period:
 Journal Clubs consist of:
 - reading the assigned primary research article